wix-incubator/wix-code-docs/wix-bookings-frontend/wix-bookings-frontend/guides/ShareableBookingsServicePageLinks.md

    [`listLocations()`](/wix-business-tools-v2/locations/listlocations) or
    [`queryLocations()`](/wix-business-tools-v2/locations/querylocations).
 1. Combine `<SITE_URL>`, `<SERVICE_SLUG>`, and `<LOCATION_ID>` to create the
-   shareable link using the foolowing format.
+   shareable link using the following format.
 If you want to preselect multiple locations, make sure to separate the IDs with commas.
    ```url
    https://<SITE_URL>/service-page/<SERVICE_SLUG>?location=<LOCATION_ID>